xaur/decred-news/guidelines.md

 - cheering people whose code got merged to master branches for the first time
 - congratulating people who were granted a Decred Contractor Clearance (DCC)
-- congratulating people who were added to the list of [contributors](https://decred.org/contributors/) at decred.org

 Ways to detect new contributors: